 In September 2022, we informed you that we needed to update the planning of the Northwest Attachment Centre (NAC) project before moving forward.
 The planning phase is still underway.
 The municipal authorities have granted us the authorization to demolish the buildings located at 4636 to 4670, boulevard Décarie.
 Demolishing these buildings is necessary for safety reasons, due to their advanced state of deterioration.

-We plan to begin demolition in early 2024 to minimize the impact on residents in the area.
+We plan to begin demolition in fall 2024 to minimize the impact on residents in the area.
 Once the schedule has been set, a notice will be sent to you before the work starts to inform you of the schedule and duration of the work.
 You will also be notified of the mitigation measures that we will implement to reduce the impact of the work on people living near the worksite.

 Temporary public space